openebs/openebs/ROADMAP.md

 ## Near Term

-Typically the items under this category fall under 3 to 6 months roadmap.
+Typically the items under this category fall under 3 to 6 month roadmap.
 At a high level, the focus is towards moving the alpha and beta engines towards stable by adding more automated e2e tests and updating the corresponding user and contributor documents.
-To name a few backlogs (not in any particular order) on the near-term radar where we are looking for additional help:
+To name a few backlogs (not in any particular order) on the near-term radar, where we are looking for additional help:

 - Update user documentation with reference stacks of running various workloads using OpenEBS volumes
 - Auto provisioning of block devices that can be used with OpenEBS storage engines